Anxiety

 Sensory overload isn't just uncomfortable.
 Research shows it's a direct driver of anxiety in autistic children.
 The evidence and what to do about it.

-Your child screams when the hand dryer goes off.
-They can't eat in the school dining hall.
-They refuse to wear certain clothes.
-They melt down in supermarkets and shut down in assemblies.
-You know sensory processing is part of this, but you might not realise just how directly sensory overload drives anxiety in autistic children, and how the research increasingly treats them as the same system rather than separate problems.
+You know sensory processing is part of this, but you might not realise just how directly sensory overload drives anxiety in autistic children.
+The research increasingly treats them as the same system rather than separate problems.
+Adjusting the environment isn't a nice-to-have accommodation; it's an anxiety intervention.

 Sensory differences are part of autism, not an extra